-Among his more notable cases are:
+Among his more notable criminal cases are:

 Don was co-counsel in the United States Supreme Court case Georgia v.
 Randolph decided by the Court in March 2006, which held that a consent search of a residence is not permitted if one spouse objects, even if the other spouse consents.

-In 2015, Don and his partner, Ed Garland represented the Director and Producer of a movie that were charged with involuntary manslaughter in connection with the death of a crew member who was killed by a train.
+In 2015, Don and his partner, Ed Garland represented the Director and Producer of a movie who were charged with involuntary manslaughter in connection with the death of a crew member who was killed by a train.
 Both were facing ten years in prison.
 After a year of negotiating with the prosecutors, the case against the Producer was dismissed entirely and the Director entered a guilty plea and was sentenced to serve 12 months.

 In 2010, Don and his partner represented Pittsburgh Steelers quarterback, Ben Roethlisberger in connection with allegations that he sexually assaulted a college student in Milledgeville, Georgia.
 The District Attorney was ultimately persuaded to bring no charges against Roethlisberger.

 In 2006 he was appointed by the federal court as lead counsel for one of the defendants in an Al Qaeda terrorism case brought in the Northern District of Georgia.

 Don was counsel in the case of US v.
 Sullivan, in which the defendant was charged with hiring a hit man to murder his wife.
 His wife was killed by a man delivering roses to her house.
 The case was tried in the United States District Court in Atlanta and the judge dismissed the charges at the close of the government's case, granting a directed verdict of not guilty.